 You’ve spent weeks, months, years even, getting to know the inner workings of Cacoo.
-From wireframes and flow charts to office layouts and UMLs, you know what it takes to create the perfect diagrams for your projects.
+From wireframes and flowcharts to office layouts and UML diagrams, you know what it takes to create the perfect diagrams for your projects.
 You may be surprised to find that there are still a few hidden gems in Cacoo that even you may not have discovered yet.

 1. The Grid

 Ah, the Canvas.
 An open terrain of possibility.
 A wild jungle of ideas that may need to be kept in line.
 In which case, you may want to get out of the wild and connect to the grid.

 Hidden in the Cacoo editor’s top left drop-down menu is the grid feature.
 The grid will help keep your designs pixel perfect and can guide other collaborators to stick with the same alignment structure.
 Whether your diagram is concise or overflowing, the grid can facilitate an organized canvas.

 And not to worry, it’s easy to get off the grid if ever you need to escape from it all.

 It may feel like you need to be a brain surgeon or a wizard to draw a straight line, even with a grid as your guide.
 You inch up as close as you can to the screen, scrutinizing every angled pixel only to wind up waving your fist in the air at those last few pixels that won’t get in line.